Richard Bradbury ACO is a Motion Picture Camera Operator based in London and working globally on films and high-end

 After several years making video and installation art, he became involved in broadcast television and film through two commissions for SVT (Swedish National Television) in 2003.

 Richard has spent the last 20 years in the camera department on top-level British films, episodic television, multi-camera music concerts & commercials.
 He has worked with some of the best Cinematographers in the world, as well as some of the most influential directors currently working in the UK.

-Richard is an Associate member of the Association of Camera Operators (ACO), a member of the Guild of British Camera Technicians (GBCT), and a member of BAFTA.
+Richard is a member of the Association of Camera Operators (ACO), the Guild of British Camera Technicians (GBCT), and BAFTA.
 He is regularly involved in education and training of members of the film community, and organises and runs high-level seminars, workshops and meetings.

 He is the author of the Motion Picture Lens Database, a 10-year long project to publish an online database of every lens ever produced for motion picture use, along with technical specifications for the use of Cinematographers and their crews.

 Finally he is a visiting lecturer in technical cinematography at several organisations including the London Film School, Film London and Four Corners Film, teaching classes on subjects ranging from optics to the science of colour.